yunqiyang0215/gene_level_fine_mapping/data/README.md

 # Data

-Save raw data files here.
+This folder contains major processed data.
+All the raw data and processed data are saved on RCC cluster.

+../summer_rotation/eqtl

+../summer_rotation/processed_data